 5 Tips to Improve Your Chances to Get a Business Loan

 When you apply for a business loan, it’s important to make sure you have a full understanding of how much money you need, how long you will need the money and the purpose of the loan.
-When you take this information with you from the start, your lender will know that you’ve taken the time to evaluate your specific needs and you’re not just applying for a loan to have extra cash on hand.
+When you take this information with you from the start, your lender will know that you’ve taken the time to evaluate your specific needs.
+They will know you’re not just applying for a loan to have extra cash on hand.

 When preparing a loan package, make sure to include a resume for owners and executive officers of the company.
-Keep in mind, lenders will want to know the people running the business have a solid understanding of the business, an understanding of how businesses operate and knowledge handling business finances.
+Keep in mind, lenders will want to know that the people running the business have a solid understanding of the business.
+They need to see you understand how your businesses operate and you can handle your business finances.
 The stronger the resumes, the fewer red flags for the lender.
 This is particularly true if this is your first round of financing.

 Having a business plan is a must.
 Business plans should be crafted for all businesses, regardless of their size.
 Business plans provide a “blueprint” for a business; owners should have their company goals and objectives clearly spelled out.
 In addition, the plan should show what path the company is taking towards meeting these goals and objectives.
 When applying for a business loan, make sure you’ve reviewed your original plan and modified any goals and objectives that have been abandoned.
 Remember, a business plan is a working document; it’s not set in stone.

 Regardless of why you need a loan, you can count on the friendly professionals at Camino Financial.
 We know that every business owner has different loan requirements and some even have minor defects on their credit reports.
-We make sure your loan applications get into the hands of the right lender based on your specific needs.
-Our services don’t stop with just loans; we’ve helped businesses with marketing and technology tips to grow their business and helped those with less than perfect credit get on track and rebuild their credit.
+We make sure your loan application gets into the hands of the right lender based on your specific needs.
+Our services don’t stop with just loans; we help businesses with marketing and technology tips to grow their business, and we offer advice to those with less than perfect credit to get on track and rebuild their credit.